MaxFork/spql-lang.github.io/README.md

 - keyword (if else for while do func switch class break continue case default return try catch) : key
 - operator (+ - * / \= % & | ! ? : < > ~ @ ^ `) : pnc

+## Sample code

+Click [here](https://github.com/spql-lang/examples) to see sample code written in this language.

 ----------

 For more details see [SPQL repository](https://github.com/spql-lang/spql).